hm-lang/core/proposals/README.md

 ## for loops

+TODO: Can we write other conditionals/loops/etc. in terms of `indent/block` to make it easier to compile from fewer primitives?
+E.g., `while Condition, Do: $(...
+Do exit(3) ...)`, where `do` is a thin wrapper over `block`?

 ```
 # for-loop with counter that is readonly inside the for-loop's block:
 for Value: int < 10